omartgabr/MachineLearning/README.md

-# MachineLearning
+# Machine Learning: Model Planning, Building, and Evaluation

 Python code used to analyze large datasets, implement various machine learning algorithms, and evaluate using various performance metrics.
-This repo specifically focuses on model design, development, and evaluation as opposed to performing data visualization and analysis.
+This repository specifically focuses on model design, development, and evaluation as opposed to other data science techniques such as story telling or feature engineering.

-Modules Used:
-1. Sklearn
-2. Tensorflow
-3. Keras
+Some ML frameworks included in these projects are scikit-learn, tensorflow, keras, and apache spark.